zeitspace/flutter-session/README.md

 ### Step 0: Starter App (Start Here)

-Checkpoint branch: `step0`
+Checkpoint branch: `main`

-- Inital code for the app
+- Initial code for the app

 ### Step 1: Start layout and show a list